ten-protocol/go-ten/design/node_gateway.md

 This ensures that the encryption and decryption involved in the Obscuro protocol is transparent to the end user, and that we are not relying on decryption capabilities being available in the wallet.

+## Known limitations

+* An additional set of keys, the viewing keys, must be managed outside of the user's wallet
+  * Note, however, that these keys are far less sensitive than the signing keys; they only allow an attacker to view, but not modify, the user's ledger
+* The end user must run an additional component; this precludes mobile-only wallets

 ## Alternatives considered